TomLin19/Got_Build-Summer-2019/README.md

 Video, animation and JavaScript

 ## Description
-set the video  control by the JS to control the video play, stop and volume.
-The different lighting boxs as the video box.
+set the video  control by the JS to control the video play, stop and volume.Use the lighting box for the video.
 ## Getting Started

 ### Dependencies